ansonlowzf/sinno-nextmui5/posts/kitchen-top-material-pros-cons.md

 ---
 title: "Kitchen Top Materials Pros & Cons"
 date: "2020-11-07"
-excerpt: This is the excerpt
+excerpt: "We listed ten different often use the material for kitchen tops.
+What are the pros and cons of these materials?"
-coverImage: "/blog/cover/warranty.png"
+coverImage: "/blog/material-pros-cons/cover.png"
 ---

 ![Which material you should choose?](/blog/material-pros-cons/which-material.jpg)